Lanark County Media Release - COVID-19 self-isolation centre (September 29, 2020)

-Open for food box and top-up access Monday 2 to 5 p.m.; Tuesday deliveries only; Wednesday 3:30 to 6 p.m. and Friday 2 to 5 p.m.
-For Tuesday delivery call 613-267-6428 x 2 ; leave name, number and request a delivery for the following Tuesday.
+Open for food box and top-up access Monday 2 to 5 p.m.; Wednesday 3:30 to 6 p.m. and Friday 2 to 5 p.m.
+Tuesdays are for deliveries only; anyone wishing a delivery can call 613-267-6428 x 2; leave name, number and request a delivery for the following Tuesday.

 Salvation Army – Perth

 Pick-up days will depend on volume; no walk-ins – by appointment only.
 Clients can email Debbie_lafleur@can.salavationarmy.org or call 613-267-6260

 251 Brockville St., Smiths Falls

 Appointments for food on Monday, Wednesday or Friday.
 No walk-ins for food pick-up.
 Please call first and leave your name and phone number.
 Messages will be checked between 9 a.m. and 5 p.m. from Monday to Friday.
 No on-call after hours or weekend access.
 Clients can e-mail email@example.com or call 613-283-3563.

 Open Tuesday, Wednesday and Friday, 1 to 3 p.m. and Monday, 5 to 7 p.m.

 Pre-bundled food packages.
 Two people in at a time.
 Clients must provide original ID for all household members and a piece of mail with a current address.
 Clients who cannot attend themselves must provide signed letter giving someone else permission.
 Accepting applications for Christmas toys and food starting October 19 by appointment only this year.

 Check with local restaurants for take-out services available.

 Heart to Home Meals